Collection:

 Boxing Gear

-Choosing the right boxing gear matters, and this collection brings together essential pieces like boxing gloves, boxing boots, boxing hand wraps, boxing headgear,, boxing speed bags, boxing mitts, and boxing mouthguards to help every athlete find the perfect fit.
+Choosing the right boxing gear matters, and this collection brings together essential pieces like boxing gloves, boxing boots, boxing hand wraps, boxing headgear, boxing speed bags, boxing mitts, and boxing mouthguards to help every athlete find the perfect fit.
 Explore options for beginners, competitors, and everyday trainees, all organized by product category so you can easily compare designs, materials, and levels of protection.

 Filter

-47 products
+62 products

-Everlast MX Boxing Training Gloves
+TC32 MX SERIES HONOR Boxing Gloves

-Everlast Elite Pro Fight Boxing Gloves
+Angeles Elite Pro Boxing Gloves

-New Sporting Boxing Mitts
+New Sporting Boxing Headgear with Nose Bar

-New Sporting Boxing Gloves Centaurus
+New Sporting Pro Fight Boxing Gloves

-New Sporting Boxing Gloves HH (Horsehair)
+New Sporting Boxing Punch Shield

 Quality boxing gear comes in many forms, each designed to support training styles, comfort preferences, and experience levels.
 Athletes often compare lace-up and velcro models, especially when selecting gloves or head protection, because these closures influence stability, convenience, and long-term durability.
 Leather, microfiber, and synthetic materials offer different benefits, from premium feel to lighter weight or easier maintenance.
 Many users choose equipment based on whether they train recreationally, attend structured classes, or focus on competitive sparring.